 Find out more about Mint by going to: https://www.mint.com/

 Another personal finance app that can help with your spending and budgeting is PocketGuard.
-PocketGuard has a free basic version and a paid plus version (either $34.99/year or $3.99/month).
+PocketGuard has a free basic version and a paid versions ($7.99/mo.,$34.99/year, or $79.99 one-time payment)*.
 When you sign up, all you have to do is link your financial accounts and the app will detect your bills and income.
 Once your accounts are linked, you can check your “In My Pocket” to see how much money you have left to save or spend after paying your monthly bills.

 PocketGuard will also help you create a budget by tracking your spending patterns and income.
 Your spending will be categorized to help you see where and how you are spending your money and then it will show you where you could save.
 You can add customized categories and hashtags to help you organize your expenses and easily review reports.
 With PocketGuard, all of your linked accounts will be viewable in one location, making it easy to keep track of all of your accounts and transactions.

 Some additional features you get with PocketGuard are: help with negotiating better rates on recurring monthly bills and an option for setting up autosave to help you reach your goals.
 While many of the features of PocketGuard are free, there are a few that are part of the paid subscription (customizing categories, changing the date of transactions, and autosave to name three of them).

 Find out more about PocketGuard by going to: https://pocketguard.com/

 If you are looking for a personal finance app that is more desktop based, Moneydance is a great option.
 For a personal and household license, Moneydance charges a one-time fee of $65.00*.
 This means you can install it on as many computers as you want.
 You must install it on your computer, as all of the information is not stored in the cloud, but on your computer.
 If you download the app on your phone, the information will sync from your computer to your phone.